Get Certified at One of the Top San Diego Massage Therapy Schools!

 You do not currently need to take the Massage & Bodywork Licensing Examination (MBLEX) in the State of California, but our program prepares you for this exam as States differ in their requirements and we want our students to be prepared for any state licensing requirements.

-You May Qualify for the $3000 ICOHS College Institutional Scholarship!*
+Do You Qualify For The $3000 ICOHS College Institutional Scholarship?

-Sign up to learn more about our needs-based tuition assistance.
+Sign up to learn about our needs-based tuition aid scholarship.

 Terms & Conditions